folsomcp/specpolFlow/docs-jb/index.md

 ## Contact us!
 You can reach the SpF Development Team at: specpolflow@gmail.com

-## SpF Development Team:
-* Christi Erba (co-PI)
-* Colin Folsom (co-PI)
-* Veronique Petit
-* Shaquann Seadrow
-* Patrick Stanley
-* Tali Natan
-* Bonnie Zaire

-Current Contributors:
-* Gregg Wade
-* Mary Oksala

-Past Contributors:
-* Federico Villadiego Forero
-* DJ Meleney
-* Robin Moore
-* Dax Moraes
-* Marisol Catalan Olais

 ## Logo:
 The SpecpolFlow logo was created by the talented Tali Natan!
 Please contact the SpF team if you would like to use this graphic in a publication.